Curator of History

 Textile Collections Consultant

 Sarah Hegge has been sewing since the age of 4, and has worked with clothing doing everything from bridal alterations to theatrical costume design.
 Currently, she is working on earning a PhD from the University of Minnesota.
 She has already earned a bachelor’s degree from Columbia College in Fashion Design, as well as a Master’s in Archival Science from the University of Michigan.
-Recently, Sarah has shared her passion for garments by teaching sewing at Lansing Community College and assisting with textile exhibitions at the Michigan State University Museum.
-Over the Summer of 2016 she has been conducting a condition survey of the MSU Museum Historic Fashion Collection.
-You can follow Sarah on Twitter as @WhoDrinksTea
+Over the Summers of 2016 and 2017 she has been conducting a condition survey of the MSU Museum Historic Fashion Collection.
+You can follow Sarah on Instagram as @SarahLikesClothes and Twitter as @SarahLClothes